This practice note includes detailed advice on:

 The compliance plan should be informed by the results of your risk assessment.

 5.3.3 Communicating changes in systems and processes

-New systems and processes will have limited value if no one is aware of them.
+Systems and processes are of limited value if no one is aware of them.
 It is important to communicate changes to staff.
-Often new processes are written down and this can be helpful, particularly for new-starters and temporary staff who will be unaware of how the practice operates.
-However, written processes are of little value if no one follows them.
+Often new processes are written down and this can be helpful, particularly for new starters and temporary staff who will be unaware of how the practice operates.
+Written processes are of little value, however, if no one follows them.
 It is important to ensure staff are made aware of the processes and follow them, and if changes to current processes are substantive you may need to provide staff training.

 It is also important to consider involving relevant staff in designing any new systems or processes to ensure that they are practical and functional.

-Systems and processes will need to be updated.
+Systems and processes will need to be updated periodically.
 You may wish to consider how you will ensure that staff are informed of changes and, where a process is documented, that only the most up-to-date version is in use.
-In a smaller office, changes might be highlighted at a staff meeting and by e-mail.
-Any paper documents are kept then the location of these should be noted, they should be updated as necessary and previous versions archived or destroyed.
+In a smaller office, changes might be highlighted at a staff meeting and by email. if any paper documents are kept, then the location of these should be noted, and they should be updated as necessary and previous versions archived or destroyed.
 The latest version of any electronic documents must be clearly identifiable; for example by using a numbering system.

-5.3.4 Reviewing the effectiveness of new systems and processes
+5.3.4 Reviewing the effectiveness of systems and processes

 You may consider reviewing the effectiveness of the systems and processes you have implemented.
 You can: